About Ford RideLondon

 Ford RideLondon, the world’s greatest festival of cycling, was developed by the Mayor of London and his agencies.
 It was first held in August 2013 and is a legacy event from the London 2012 Olympic Games.

 More than 467,000 participants took part in the first seven editions of the event (2013-2019), which inspired more than 140,000 new or lapsed riders to start cycling.
 Since 2013, more than £80 million has been raised through RideLondon for more than 1,000 charities.

-RideLondon could not be held in either 2020 or 2021 due to the Covid-19 pandemic and returns in 2022 with a new format and a new partnership with Essex County Council.
+RideLondon could not be held in either 2020 or 2021 due to the pandemic, but returned in 2022 with a new format and a new partnership with Essex County Council.
 In January 2023, we then announced Ford as RideLondon’s new title partner, marking the start of a three-year partnership that built on the success of Ford’s role as presenting partner in 2022.

-- The free, family-friendly event held on eight miles of traffic-free roads in central London.
-The event is held on some of London’s most famous streets and passes iconic landmarks.
-There are four festival zones at Lincoln’s Inn Fields, Waterloo Place, Guildhall Yard and St Paul’s Churchyard and Paternoster Square.
-For more information and the full route, click here.
+- The free, family-friendly event is held on eight miles of traffic-free roads in central London.
+The event passes through some of London’s most famous streets and past iconic landmarks.
+It also features two festival zones at Bank and St Paul’s.
+See Ford RideLondon FreeCycle for more information and the full route.

-RideLondon is organised by London Marathon Events (LME), the organisers of a number of other mass participation events including the TCS London Marathon.
-Find out more about LME here.
+Ford RideLondon is organised by London Marathon Events (LME), the organiser of a number of other mass participation events including the TCS London Marathon.
+Find out more LME here.

-London Marathon Events gifts its surplus each year to The London Marathon Charitable Trust.
-Since 1981, The London Marathon Charitable Trust has awarded grants totalling in excess of £95 million to more than 1,500 projects in London and across the UK.
+London Marathon Events gifts its surplus each year to the London Marathon Foundation.
+Since 1981, the London Marathon Foundation has awarded grants totalling in excess of £100 million to more than 1,500 projects in London and across the UK.
 Find out more about the London Marathon Foundation.
 Find out more about the London Marathon Foundation here.